 An Education Health and Care (EHC) plan is the document which replaces Statements of SEN and Learning Difficulties Assessments for children and young people with special educational needs.

-We have a team of Independent Supporters who can help you understand what an EHC plan is, who needs one and how to request one.
+We have a team of Advisers who can help you understand what an EHC plan is, who needs one and how to request one.
 They can also support you through an EHC assessment to make sure you understand everything that happens along the way.
-For more information or to contact an Independent Supporter click here or call 0300 303 2677
+For more information or to contact us click here or call 0300 303 2677

 An EHC plan can only be issued after a child or young person has gone through the process of EHC needs assessment.
 At the end of that process, the local authority has to make a decision, either to issue an EHC Plan or not.

 If the LA refuses to issue an EHC plan, the parent/young person must be informed of the reasons and that they have the right to appeal to the Special Educational Needs and Disability Tribunal.

 If the decision is to issue an EHC plan, the LA must first issue a draft EHC plan for the parents or young person to consider.
 Only at this stage will parents/young person be asked to name the type of school/college they want e.g. mainstream or special school and the individual school/college they want to have named in the EHC plan.